-June 4, 2021 (New York, NY)—In alliance with the Amazon Literary Partnership, the Community of Literary Magazines and Presses [CLMP] is pleased to announce the 2021 grant recipients of the Literary Magazine Fund.
-The Amazon Literary Partnership launched the Literary Magazine Fund with CLMP in 2019 to help CLMP continue its decades-long history of supporting the crucial work of literary publishers.
+New York, NY (July 20, 2022)—In alliance with the Amazon Literary Partnership, the Community of Literary Magazines and Presses [CLMP] is pleased to announce the 2022 grant recipients of the Literary Magazine Fund.
+Originally launched with CLMP in 2019, the Literary Magazine Fund furthers Amazon Literary Partnership’s role as a supporter of literary organizations nationwide and helps to build the readership of literary magazines.

 African Voices Communications

 Alaska Quarterly Review